iov-one/docs/docs/weave-tutorial/06-buckets.md

 ## Secondary Indexes

 Sometimes we need another index for the data.
 Generally, we will look up an article from the blog it belongs to and its index in the article.
-But what if we want to list all articles of a blog overall articles?
+But what if we want to list all articles of a blog in all article instances?
 For this, we need to add a secondary index on the articles to query by blog.
 This is a typical case and Weave provides nice support for this functionality.

 We add an indexing method to take any object, enforce the type to be a proper Article, then extract the index we want.
 This can be a field or any deterministic transformation of one (or multiple) fields.
 The output of the index becomes key in another query.
 Bucket provides a simple method to query by index.

 **articleBlogIDIndexer** is a secondary index with only **BlogID**.
 This is a simple index form to implement.
-It binds article to a BlogID(_bytes_)
+It binds Article to a BlogID(_bytes_).

 Weave uses uniformed _bytes_ as indexes.
 This improves performance.